quadriq/energy.io/index.md

 }
 ```

+### Autosync

+You can activate `Autosync` functionality in the "Edit Meter" view.
+Autosync is perfomed each time you add/remove data.

+> autosync is PREMIUM feature

+### Google Drive

+The app has integration with Google Drive to import/export data, backup or autync data.
+Autosync-files using `JSON` format same as for backups.

+> This is PREMIUM feature

 # Privacy Policy

 Quadriq Apps built the Energy Tracker app as a Free app.
 This SERVICE is provided by Quadriq Apps at no cost and is intended for use as is.